Communities for Snowbirds and Seasonal Travelers

 Snowbird season is just around the corner.
 Are you ready to head to a warmer climate during winter?

 The practice of heading south for warmer temperatures began early in the 20th century.
 Wealthy aristocrats such as J.D.
 Rockefeller and Henry Ford wintered in places like Ft.
 Meyers, Florida, and Jekyll Island, Georgia.

 As time went on, the practice of escaping northern winters to enjoy the sunshine of warmer climates became a dream of retirees and older Americans.

-Every year, thousands of people make the journey to their winter homes, where the sun shines brighter and warms you faster.
+Thousands of people journey to their winter homes every year, where the sun shines brighter and warms them faster.

-One of the biggest challenges today's snowbirds face is finding the right type of community to join when they're away from their primary residence.
+One of the biggest challenges today’s snowbirds face is finding the correct type of community to join when they’re away from their primary residence.

 RV communities have welcomed snowbirds with open arms for decades.
 These communities make it easy and affordable to park your RV and settle in for an extended stay.

 When staying in a snowbird RV community, there’s a sense of camaraderie, and friendships quickly develop.
 Many people return to the same park year after year, making it easier to form friendships within the community.

 If you have an RV, this type of location seems like the most logical choice.
 When selecting an RV community, consider choosing one exclusively for snowbirds.